debayan91/Apex/README.md

-# APEX: High-Frequency Algorithmic Trading Engine
+# APEX: Algorithmic Trading Engine

 **APEX** is an institutional-grade financial operating system designed for low-latency algorithmic trading.
 It simulates a high-frequency trading environment with real-time market data ingestion, strict ACID-compliant capital management, and a deterministic execution engine.